Gun (video game): Combat

 Players can enter a first person quick draw mode during gameplay.

 Players can wield a revolver and switch between rifles, shotguns, various explosives, and bows.
 There are a variety of types of arrows to choose from, including ordinary, flaming, and, if unlocked, explosive arrows.
 Throwing knives are available in Gun Showdown.
 Attacking and killing enemies fills up a Quickdraw gauge which, when activated, slows down time like bullet time, switches the game to a first-person perspective and gives the player unlimited ammunition for a short duration, allowing the player to take on a significant number of enemies.

-The player can switch from first person to third person overhead camera with certain weapons.
+The player can switch from first-person to third-person overhead camera with certain weapons.
 There are two handheld explosives available in the game: dynamite and whiskey bombs.
 Dynamite explodes after a short delay, while whiskey bombs instantly ignite when they hit the ground.
 Enemies may roll to attempt to avoid explosives.
 Barrels of TNT are scattered around the environment and during missions, encouraging players to use barrels to set traps or throw and use the Quickdraw mode to shoot them and detonate the TNT.
 Land mines are available on the PSP version.

 Melee combat is also emphasized, with enemies randomly charging at the player throughout the game.
 Players can use a Bowie knife, tomahawk, and cavalry saber.
 They can use enemies as a human shield, and dispatch them by slitting their throats or knocking them out if the enemy has a bounty.
 Players can also scalp a dying enemy with a scalping knife.
 Stealth plays a part in many missions as well, and players are encouraged to use bows, melee and, on the PSP version, throwing knives, in such situations.
 Horseback combat is also featured, and is an important aspect of the game.
 Fast-paced chases are featured, and players can shoot while riding.
 Both the player's and the enemies' horses can be killed.
 While riding a horse players can do close-quarter combat with any melee weapon they possess.
 Trampling or running over enemies is also a way of dispatching them while on horseback.

 Synopsis

 Setting

-Gun is set in the American Old West, specifically in Montana, Arizona, Colorado, Kansas and New Mexico in the year 1880.
+Gun is set in the American frontier, specifically in Montana, Arizona, Colorado, Kansas and New Mexico in the year 1880.
 This includes cities and badlands with populated environments that stretch from the mountains to the plains of early Dodge City, Kansas.
 The story, written by Randall Jahnson, features several veteran actors, including Ron Perlman, Lance Henriksen, Kris Kristofferson, Brad Dourif, Tom Skerritt and the lead, played by Thomas Jane.